 - Kirsten Major, Chief Executive, Sheffield Teaching Hospitals NHS Foundation Trust

-- Dr Sam Barrell, Chief Operating Officer, The Francis Crick Institute
+- Dr Sam Barrell, Deputy Chief Executive Officer, The Francis Crick Institute

 - Beth Woods, Senior Research Fellow, Centre for Health Economics, University of York